Ma-Ko-dev/UkuleleAkkordtrainer/README.md

 - Automatic 10-second countdown timer with visible countdown that advances to the next random chord
 - 2 Different layouts
 - 3 difficulty settings with chords to practice
-- Displaying how many chords you learned in the current session.
+- Displaying how many chords you learned in the current session

 ## Preview